 What is a Lasting Power of Attorney: how a Lasting Power of Attorney works.

-If you lose the ability to make decisions things can go very pear shaped and expensive – so it makes tremendous good sense to organise your Lasting Power of Attorney well in advance.
+If you lose the ability to make decisions things can go very pear-shaped and expensive – so it makes tremendous good sense to organise your Lasting Power of Attorney well in advance.

 The best way is to work with us to get your lasting power of attorney in place.

 Still not convinced – read Neil Barkers terrible story – and that is by far and away the nicest story of not having a Lasting Power of Attorney in place as it just involves a total lack of control rather than any abuse.
 Neil’s estimate of the cost to him of not having a Lasting Power of Attorney of £50,000 will seem wildly optimistic when he sees the solicitors bill for looking after him for all those years.
-That isn’t a criticism of the solicitor – there fees are never modest!!
+That isn’t a criticism of the solicitor – their fees are never modest!!
 So read Neil’s story and then

 Ask for our Free Guide to LPAs and Legal Planning